 - Sibling Team: The Tardy bros.

-- Signature Style: Dirty raw atmosphere, the instantly recognizable laid-back guitar style of Allen West, repetitive groovy riffs that will find their way into your head, and John Tardy's inimitable deranged wailing.
+- Signature Style: Dirty raw atmosphere, the instantly recognizable laid-back guitar style of Allen West and Trevor Peres, repetitive groovy riffs that will find their way into your head, and John Tardy's inimitable deranged wailing.
 Also, they tend to have more traditional song structures than most death metal bands, giving them a sound that is basically impossible to miss unless you know nothing about death metal.

 - Special Guest: James Murphy filled in for Allen West on Cause of Death, as West was on a leave of absence for unspecified reasons; given his track record, odds are good that it involved trouble with the law.

 - Trope Codifier: One of the trope codifiers for death metal, along with Deicide, Morbid Angel, and Cannibal Corpse.